ashepherd/film-journal/_drafts/xmas/2023/2023-12-09-2023-xmas-challenge-favorite-remake.md

 ## The Gist

-{% include image.html id="mean" style="max-height: 168px; float: left" %} Alistair Sim (Scrooge) is the reason I like this movie so much.
+{% include image.html id="mean" style="max-height: 168px; float: left; padding: 10px" %} {% include image.html id="sad" style="max-height: 168px; float: left; padding: 10px" %}{% include image.html id="remorse" style="max-height: 168px; float: left; padding: 10px" %} Alistair Sim (Scrooge) is the reason I like this movie so much.
 I only recently watched it last week, and it was the portrayal of Scrooge and Sim's acting that makes the transformation believable.
 A commenter on a Youtube video of the ending says it best, "Alastair Sim played Scrooge like he was an actual person....
 It doesn't just make Scrooge a comic book villain who has a change of heart after having the hell scared out of him.
-He's a guy who had numerous awful things happen to him." {% include image.html id="sad" style="max-height: 168px; float: right" %}{% include image.html id="remorse" style="max-height: 168px; float: right" %} My favorite part is watching ["Uncle" Scrooge play with Tiny Tim framed through an underpass](https://www.youtube.com/watch?v=ZPceYjVQVnw&t=163s), and I think its the bright light surrounding these two framed by the darkness of the underpass that captures Scrooge's transformation and his turnaround so well.
+He's a guy who had numerous awful things happen to him."
+My favorite part is watching ["Uncle" Scrooge play with Tiny Tim framed through an underpass](https://www.youtube.com/watch?v=ZPceYjVQVnw&t=163s), and I think its the bright light surrounding these two framed by the darkness of the underpass that captures Scrooge's transformation and his turnaround so well.
 {% include image.html id="accept" style="max-height: 168px" %}{% include image.html id="smile" style="max-height: 168px" %}{% include image.html id="underpass" style="max-height: 168px" %}

 <div style="text-align: center">